What to see in Beijing

 Beihai Park

-A place of tranquility and grand imperial beauty, the Beihai Park is one of the great attractions of Beijing.
+A place of tranquillity and grand imperial beauty, the Beihai Park is one of the great attractions of Beijing.
 The park…

 Beijing Aquarium

-Located within the Beijing Zoo, the Beijing Aquarium is the world's largest inland aquarium.
-It's an absolute must see…
+Located within the Beijing Zoo, the Beijing Aquarium is one of the world's largest inland aquariums.
+Its interactive…

 Chairman Mao Mausoleum